Strategic advisor on global health security, one health and environmental risk

 PUBLICATIONS

 Dr. Jonathan Epstein's research has significantly advanced the understanding of zoonotic disease emergence, particularly the role of wildlife reservoirs in virus spillover to humans.
-His work has been published in leading scientific journals and has shaped global policies on pandemic prevention, surveillance, and One Health approaches.
-With over 117 publications, his research has influenced fields ranging from viral ecology to public health policy.
+His work has been published in leading scientific journals including Science, Nature, Cell, and PNAS and has shaped global health policy and zoonotic disease surveillance systems.

 Contact